xyfzkd/exSeek_package/README.md

 But what happened to counts value near cut-off?
 How to solve this problem?

-### 2019.??.??
+### 2019.??.?? (long-term)
 * plot-python_{dataset}.ipynb

-modify each pic, fontsize, lable setting basic plot, such as abundance plot, batch_class plot
+modify each pic, fontsize, lable setting

+write basic plot function, such as abundance plot, RNA batch by batch, RLE batch, PCA batch

+write feature_weight_bar function

+top K feature

+RLE
+### 2019.2.14 -- 2019.2.16

+have fun, wordcloud combined with pic, and HTML5 learning, use WordPress to make website

 ### 2019.2.22
 kBET exploration

 (codes is too complicated, but there are some tricks author ignored )

+### 2019.3.1
+* plot-python_scirep-2-28.ipynb

+PCA alpha function added

+* heterogeneity.ipynb

+heterogeneity plot, ref-gene acquired from MiRbase, catplot function exploration

 ### 2019.3.2
 * quiz-ROC plot